Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

  Click this button to upload the payment list.

 - [RESET]
- Click this button to reset the list.
+ Click this button to reset the payment list view.

  [comment]: <> (Unsure!
 Check!)